binkley/homebrewery-files/tuckers-kobolds.md

 ### Balancing the Challenges

-Dangers and traps are throughout the dungeon.
-A character actively searching can spot them with an Intelligence (Investigation) check or may discover them with a Wisdom (Perception) check.
-Scale the DC of checks and saving throws to your group.
-For a 12th-level party:
+Dangers and traps are throughout the dungeon and may be more challenging than expected.
+Specific items or circumstances may have their own DC checks and saving throws.
+Active searching can locate a trap or hazard with an Intelligence (Investigation) or Wisdom (Perception) check.

 - _**Mundane Checks (DC 19):**_ Use DC 19 for checks to spot physical traps (like a pit or false wall).
 - _**Magical Checks (DC 23):**_ Use DC 23 for checks to spot magical traps (like a Glyph of Warding).
 - _**Mundane Saves (DC 19):**_ Use DC 19 for saving throws against physical traps (like _Falling Rocks_ or _Oil_).
 - _**Magical Saves (DC 17):**_ Use DC 17 for saving throws against magical traps or spells (like _Start Again_ or the spells from _Magic Marker_).

-The DM should judge as play evolves, and depending on party composition and level, raise or lower DC by 1 or 2 or not at all.
+The DM can raise or lower skill and saving throw DCs based on party composition and levels and as play evolves.

 {{pageNumber 1}}
 {{footnote The Setting}}